 - Became the first non-profit to sign a Great Lakes Legacy Act Project Agreement with the USEPA-GLNPO in the upper Buffalo River

 - Signed a $3 million Great Lakes Legacy Act project agreement with USEPA-GLNPO and Honeywell

 - Was awarded $1.9 million of Great Lakes Restoration Initiative grants

 - Began various projects in partnership with the Buffalo Sewer Authority

-- Began a rain barrel and River Tours program
+- Began Rain Barrel and River Tours programs

-RIVERKEEPER has since grown into an organization with 21 employees, a budget of $2.8 million, and a wide supporter base in the Buffalo-Niagara community.
-Riverkeeper is a science-based, community focused, advocacy organization in Western New York dedicated to protecting and restoring the quality and quantity of our most valuable natural asset, our water.
+Buffalo Niagara Riverkeeper has since grown into an organization with twenty-one employees, a budget of $2.8 million, and a wide support base in the Buffalo-Niagara region.
+Riverkeeper is a science-based, community-focused, advocacy organization in Western New York dedicated to protecting and restoring our most valuable natural asset.